spacetelescope/jdaviz/web/README.md

 # Setup

+**Note** that there are hard-coded paths to the Manga data cube.
+Please be sure to edit the `widget_code.json` file to point to your local data file.

 Currently, the dev versions of the bqplot libraries are required.
 To install, please follow the directions below:

 1. Clone and install the [bqplot](https://github.com/bloomberg/bqplot) python package.
 2. `cd` to the `bqplot/js` directory and run an `npm install`.
 3. `cd` to `jdaviz/web`.
-4. Install the dev version of the bqplot node package: `yarn add /path/to/bqplot/js`.
+4. Install the dev version of the `bqplot` node package: `yarn add /path/to/bqplot/js`.

-Note that there are hard-coded paths to the Manga data cube.
-Please be sure to edit the `widget_code.json` file to point to your local data file.
+Also, the `jupyter-vuetify` must also be installed.
+Because it is not yet on `npm`, it must also be installed manually:

+1. Clone the [ipyvuetify](https://github.com/mariobuikhuizen/ipyvuetify) python package.
+2. `cd` to `jdaviz/web`.
+3. Install the dev version of `ipyvuetify` node page: `yarn add /path/to/ipyvuetify/js`.

 # Embedded app in web page